 Don't forget to look back as you climb up as the views are marvelous as you ascend.

 After about 15 minutes you will be half-way up the hill, and you should reach the peak in 20-30 minutes from the car park.

 The return-leg could be a backtrack or you could follow the easy track down that would complete the loop.
 Things to consider if you backtrack is that the trail is steep and there are no ropes to support your descend which can make it dangerous.

 Flora & Fauna

 Most lowland pitcher plants grow in open habitats such as secondary bushes associated with Gleichenia ferns.
 And this was exactly the case.
-And strangely as I was descending from the other part of the hill I did not encounter any monkey pitcher plant.
+And strangely as I was descending from the other side of the hill I did not encounter any monkey pitcher plant.

 To see these guys flourish in the wild in their own natural habitat is such a sight to behold!
 Among the scrubs, I also noticed wild orchids, although not in bloom.

 As you can see, Nepenthes is unique to very few zones in the world.
 Please do not harvest them from their habitat!